 The Legacy Virus started mutating when it merged with Warlock.
-Due to this mutation of the aforementioned virus, the majority of the total human and mutant population was infected, leading them to become Vi-Locks.
+Due to this mutation of the aforementioned virus, the majority of the total human and mutant population were infected, leading them to become Vi-Locks.
 Rogue was shown to be one of the infected mutants and was turned into a Vi-Lock.

-Rogue's history in this reality was presumably the same as her mainstream counterpart, such as traveling to Battleworld alongside her fellow X-Men Colossus, Cyclops, Nightcrawler, Professor X, Storm, Wolverine, and Lockheed the Dragon, until the end of the Beyonder's Secret wars.
+Rogue's history in this reality was presumably the same as her mainstream counterpart, such as traveling to Battleworld alongside her fellow X-Men: Colossus, Cyclops, Nightcrawler, Professor X, Storm, Wolverine, and Lockheed the Dragon, until the end of the Beyonder's Secret wars.
 Because Reed Richards was killed, Rogue and the other inhabitants of the world were forced to stay.
 Making peace with one another after many of them were killed, the heroes and villains settled down and had children.
 Somewhere along the way, Rogue began to have trouble with the personality of Carol Danvers, who presumably took the dominant role in controlling their shared body.
 She eventually became the wife of Steve Rogers, and was able to touch him because Carol was in control.
 She also became the mother to Sarah Rogers, who inherited some of her Ms. Marvel abilities.

 Earth Big X Change (Earth-1007)

-Rogue, together with Storm, Angel, Wolverine and Nightcrawler have been converted into their opposite genders causing Rogue to become male.
+Rogue, together with Storm, Angel, Wolverine and Nightcrawler, have been converted into their opposite genders causing Rogue to become male.
 Thus, her power still remains.

 Friend of Morph (Earth-1081)